benmcrae5/password-generator/README.md

-# Password Generator Starter Code
+## Password Generator Starter Code

+## Generates a password givena  set of criteria

+## Created by Ben McRae